OHI-Science/ohiprep_v2021/globalprep/cw_nutrient_o_chem/plumes/readme.md

 ## Ocean Health Index: Plume model

 Here I will document how to run the plume model.

  - You will need to download this folder (cw_nutrient_o_chem/plumes, or the plumes folder from the wastewater repo) to your local mazu drive.
 I.e. /home/username/
  - Go ahead and install the anaconda installer for 68 bit linux from https://www.anaconda.com/products/individual and throw the file into your home directory on mazu (or Aurora if that is what you use).
 You will end up with a folder akin to /home/username/anaconda3
  - In your terminal, ssh into mazu.. i.e. `ssh username@mazu.nceas.ucsb.edu` and enter your password
- - Create a folder in your "anaconda3/envs" folder named "py2", this will be your python environment
+ - Create a folder in your "anaconda3/envs" folder named "py2", this will be your python environment.
+This can be done with this line `conda create --name py2 python=2`
  - Type `conda activate py2` in your terminal.
 This will activate this py2 environment and act as your python environment.
  - Install gdal by typing `conda install -c conda-forge gdal` to install gdal in your python environment.
  - Create a folder in your mazu home drive entitled "grassdata" or something of the like.
+ - I recommend using [screens](http://www.kinnetica.com/2011/05/29/using-screen-on-mac-os-x/) in the terminal, so you can turn on the plumes model and leave it running.
  - Follow the steps outlined below, updating file paths as needed:

  ```